 It’s always recommended that you use quality UV protection.
 However, while your skin is swollen and incisions are healing, tanning may cause skin discolouration, darkened scars, and increased swelling.

 Your facial Miami rhinoplasty plastic surgeon will ask you to avoid smoking and using nicotine products before and after surgery because nicotine constricts blood flow in the skin.
 You need all the healthy blood circulation possible to heal fast and avoid complications.
 Try to avoid even second-hand smoke if you can.

 Prepare To Be Patient For Results!

-Miami rhinoplasty patients are delighted to see rapid changes and a new look within just weeks of surgery.
+Miami rhinoplasty plastic surgery patients are delighted to see rapid changes and a new look within just weeks of surgery.
 However, the residual swelling that lingers in soft tissue – especially nasal tip – can take several months to resolve.

 You’ll be much more satisfied and worry-free if you understand the timeline for final results and prepare to wait a full year before comparing rhinoplasty before and after pictures.
 Don’t worry; most people love how they look long before then!

 Face Miami’s Dr. Brandon Kallman, MD. is Miami’s best Rhinoplasty plastic surgeon.
 He brings over 27 years of experience as an Aesthetic, Cosmetic, and Board-Certified Miami Plastic Surgeon to his prestigious practice.
 Miami men and women trust his extensive expertise in a diverse range of facial cosmetic procedures, and he’s renowned as a rhinoplasty specialist.